Guillaume-Gozillon/Guillaume-Gozillon/README.md

 ### Hi there 👋🏻
-Frontend developper using React, Typescript and React-Redux.
+Frontend dev using React, Typescript and React-Redux.
 Focus on pixel perfect and I enjoy UX/UI.

 My stack :